bids-standard/bids-specification/CONTRIBUTING.md

 BIDS follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification, so we welcome and recognize all contributions from documentation to testing to code development.
 You can see a list of current contributors in the [BIDS specification](https://github.com/bids-standard/bids-specification/blob/master/src/99-appendices/01-contributors.md).

+If you have made any type of contributions to the BIDS specifications, you can either make a change to the [contributors document](./src/99-appendices/01-contributors.md) and commit as part of a pull request or you can edit this [page](https://github.com/bids-standard/bids-specification/wiki/Recent-Contributors) of the specification WIKI.
+The WIKI is then synced with the specification with evert new release of the specifications.

 ## Thank you!

 You're awesome.